drvinceknight/pfm/_sources/building-tools/02-functions-and-data-structures/exercises/main.md

 4. Consider the [Monty Hall
    problem](https://en.wikipedia.org/wiki/Monty_Hall_problem):
    1. Write a function that simulates the play of the game when you 'stick' with the initial choice.
+You might find `random.shuffle` and `pop`ing a list helpful.
    2. Write a function that simulates the play of the game when you 'change' your choice.
+You might find `remove`ing from a list helpful.
    3. Repeat the play of the game using both those functions and compare the probability of winning.